 Cost Of Home Insurance In Calgary

 We compared the cost of home insurance prices as per a sample profile by some insurance providers in Calgary.
 The highest price for home insurance was quoted by Economical Insurance at an annual quote of $2213.
 This was followed by TD Insurance at a quote lower by $565.
 Squareone Insurance had the lowest quote at an annual price less than half the amount quoted by Economical.
-They quoted $790 that was the lowest price for home insurance that was way less than Economical Insurance.
+They quoted $790 which was the lowest price for home insurance that was way less than Economical Insurance.

 Moving To Calgary?
 Things You Need To Know

 Calgary Transit offers public transit with light rail and bus services.
-Many major specialty healthcare centers are based in Calgary as well as educational institutions such as schools, colleges, and university.
+Many major specialty healthcare centers are based in Calgary as well as educational institutions such as schools, colleges, and universities.
 If you are looking to rent then you may pay around $1500 for an apartment in the downtown core with 2 bedrooms.
 The rent may increase to around $2800 for a 3 bedroom apartment and are mostly unfurnished.
-If you rent a condo they may allow a pet for a deposit for around $250 for each pet and parking stalls may cost an average of $40 per month.
-The strata fees for condos may range around $360 to $690 per month if you own a condo.
-As per the strata fee, owner of the condo will also increase the monthly rent.
+If you rent a condo they may allow a pet for a deposit of around $250 for each pet and parking stalls may cost an average of $40 per month.
+The strata fees for condos may range from around $360 to $690 per month if you own a condo.
+As per the strata fee, the owner of the condo will also increase the monthly rent.

 Crime Statistics for Calgary

 The Calgary Police Service takes care of the law and order in Calgary along with the support of many agencies and community workers.

 Comparison Of Crime Statistics 2015 – 2016 & 5 Year Average